-Professionalising cocoa producers and their organisations
+Professionalising cocoa production: supporting smallholders and strengthening their farmer organisations

 Country: Côte d’Ivoire